dvcorreia/greenscale/docs/index.md

 - __the most important thing that needs to be taken care is the security__.
 Developing the platform, in most of the cases, security was put aside to make the prototyping faster.
 The low knowledge about web security would mean that learning it could delay the prototype for a few more months.
 So adding authentication and security is the most important thing to take care;
 - make a better overall API for the services: this means orchestrating better database schemas, smarter APIs and cleaner code (since it is a little "dirty" from the changes overtime during development);
+- make the communication between services more efficient: using gRPC, for exemple;
 - change the programming languages of the services needing high performance and speed to more performant ones like [golang](https://golang.org/) or [rust](https://www.rust-lang.org/).
 This will allow higher throughput with less hardware in services like the telemetrics, were publishing data from millions of sensors needs to be efficient;
 - add support for [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 This will allow the web application to update in real time the graphs and give the user a better experience;
 - chose better the databases for the different services.
 - clean the code of the web application and design it better.
 There a some components reloading when it's not needed that can be optimized for better performance.
 - add support and boilerplate for custom services;
+- re-design and make the embedded code more efficient (some dynamic allocations were used, bad considerations were implemented);
 - make a PCB with the ESP8266 to make the system more user friendly and make the plug and play experience better.